Jbleezy/BO2-Reimagined/README.md

 * Fixed zombies not bleeding out in the Shopping Mall Level 1B zone when the debris is uncleared and there are no players in the zone
 * Fixed Who's Who vision filter showing momentarily when the game ended
 * Quest: added "Benn - High Risers" song
+* Quest: elevator symbols and floor symbols require the player to be on the ground to activate
 * Quest: elevator symbols can be activated without players on every symbol
 * Quest: elevator symbols stay active after activating once
 * Quest: floor symbols can be activated in any order